KooroshTorabi/svg_title/README.md

 ## Installation

-Upload the Loginizer plugin to your blog, Activate it.
+Upload the plugin to your blog, Activate it.

 ## ChangeLog